kumu/docs/guides/showcase.md

 Click the rocketship icon <i class="fa fa-rocket"></i> to build the selection of items that you want to showcase, or type a [selector](/guides/selectors.html) into the box.

-## Customize showcase settings in the Advanced Editor
+## Showcase in the Advanced Editor

 To activate showcase using the advanced editor, add the `showcase` property within `@settings`: